Eman5112/Distributed-Database-Systems/README.md

 | `/replicate/delete` | POST | Replicate delete | JSON body with deletion details |
 | `/search` | GET | Search records | `dbname`, `table`, `column`, `value` (query params) |

-## System Architecture
+## System Architecture Details

-The system uses a master-slave architecture:
+The distributed database system uses a master-slave architecture for high availability and fault tolerance:

-1. **Master Node** - Handles all write operations and coordinates replication
+1. **Master Node**
+   - Handles all write operations (INSERT, UPDATE, DELETE)
+   - Coordinates data replication to slave nodes
+   - Manages database and table creation/deletion
+   - Automatically broadcasts changes to all registered slaves

-2. **Slave Nodes** - Process read operations and maintain replicated copies of data
+2. **Slave Nodes**
+   - Process read operations (SELECT, SEARCH)
+   - Maintain synchronized copies of master data
+   - Can be promoted to master in case of master failure
+   - Listen for updates from master node

+3. **Replication Flow**
+   - Client sends write request to master
+   - Master processes request on its database
+   - Master broadcasts change to all slave nodes
+   - Slaves apply change to their local databases
+   - Acknowledgement sent back to master

+4. **Failover Mechanism**
+   - Health monitoring between nodes
-3. **Failover Mechanism** - Automatic promotion of slaves to master role when needed
+   - Automatic detection of failed master

-For more details, refer to the [architecture document](./ARCHITECTURE.md).
+   - Election process to promote slave to new master
+   - System reconfiguration for new topology

+## Troubleshooting

+Common issues and their solutions:

+- **Connection errors**: Verify network connectivity between nodes
+- **Replication failures**: Check MySQL logs and ensure proper permissions
+- **Inconsistent data**: Use `/sync` endpoint to force full resynchronization

+## Contributing

+1. Fork the repository
+2. Create your feature branch (`git checkout -b feature/amazing-feature`)
+3. Commit your changes (`git commit -m 'Add some amazing feature'`)
+4. Push to the branch (`git push origin feature/amazing-feature`)
+5. Open a Pull Request

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.